 Criminal Defense of Child Pornography Charges

-The defense of child pornography charges or CSAM is an extremely difficult area of the law, and prosecutors are specially trained and highly aggressive.
+The defense of child pornography charges, or CSAM, is a challenging area of the law, and prosecutors are specially trained and highly aggressive.
 The best and most effective defense lawyers are aggressive, zealous, and fearless.

 What does “Possession” of Child Pornography mean?

 The Michigan Supreme Court has determined that possession in the context of child sexually explicit material and possession of child pornography cases includes both actual and constructive possession.
 This makes it extremely difficult for a person accused of possession of child pornography to defend themselves.